-Physical (1 to 1 communication) or functional (1 to n communication) addressing Addressing modes: Normal or extended In case of an extended addressing mode connection: N_TA and N_SA values Rationale: At runtime the CAN TP module must have all the needed information to manage a transport connection.
+properties of each N-SDU: - Its unique identifier - Communication direction: sender or receiver - Minimum length of the N-SDU - Associated N-PDU identifier - Physical (1 to 1 communication) or functional (1 to n communication) addressing - Addressing modes: Normal or extended - In case of an extended addressing mode connection: N_TA and N_SA values Rationale: At runtime the CAN TP module must have all the needed information to manage a transport connection.
 Use Case: This information can be used at generation time to check the network configuration with a TP point of view.
-Dependencies: Conflicts: Supporting Material: -
+Dependencies: Conflicts: Supporting Material:

-4.5.2.1.7 [BSW01117] Only half-duplex communication is supported
+4.5.2.1.7 [BSW01117] Support of half-duplex communication

 Initiator: COM Task Force

 Date: 02.12.2004

-Short Description: Only half-duplex communication is supported
+Short Description: Support of half-duplex communication

-Туре: New
+Type: New

 Importance: High

-Description: The CAN Transport Layer shall only support half-duplex communication for each connection.
-The CAN Transport Layer shall be able to manage a reception and a transmission at same time on different connections but not on one connection
+Description: The CAN Transport Layer shall support half-duplex communication for TP channels.
+That means the CAN Transport Layer shall be able to manage a reception and a transmission at same time on different channels but not on one channel.

-Rationale: If both half and full-duplex is possible in one implementation, the need for resources and runtime will be increased significantly.
+Rationale: It should decrease resources and runtime in the CAN Transport Layer, if all channels are configured to half-duplex.

-Use Case: Reduce resource and price of ECU.
+Use Case: Half-duplex TP communication is needed for diagnostic and OEM specific applications.

 Dependencies:

 Conflicts:

 Supporting Material: